SAgafonov/GB_DataBase_Project/README.md

 # GB_DataBase_Project
-Project describeы a simplified model of storage data on kinopoisk.
+Project describes a simplified model of storage data on kinopoisk.

 Main tables: users and films.
 The following data is stored in developed database: